 Stratford was a fairly self-contained town with a population of approx 5,000.
 It was very much a town that serviced the local farming community.
 When Stratford had been laid out by the early settlers (around 1879), someone with a sense of humour had decided to name a lot of the streets after characters from Shakespeare’s plays.
 There was Romeo St, Juliet St, Hamlet St, Portia St, Lear St, Ariel St, Falstaff St, Celia St, Cordelia St… etc and the main street, which was very wide, was called the Broadway.

-Back in the 1960s, shops were closed on Saturday and Sunday but Friday night was party time for lots of the locals.
+Back in the 1960s, shops were closed on Saturday and Sunday but Friday night was party time for all the locals.
 On Friday, the shops stayed open until 8.30pm instead of closing at 5.00pm.
 Lots of people would come into town and walk up and down the street doing a bit of shopping or just socialising with their friends.
 We did not go into town much on a Friday night, as my mother never went to the pub and we did not have any money to spend in the shops.
 But we did go occasionally and the whole place had a lovely atmosphere.

 I should also mention here, that in the 1960s, I don’t think there were any restaurants in Stratford except for two Fish & Chip takeaways and I think one café (The Hob Nob).
 There were certainly no Indian, Chinese or Italian eating establishments.
 Foreign cooking was almost unheard of.
 Meat with a selection of 3 vegetables was by far the norm.
 Sometimes if we went into Stratford we would be allowed to buy fish & Chips and for us this was a real treat.
 The serving was salted and then wrapped in a clean piece of white paper and this was then all wrapped in a few sheets of used newspaper to keep it warm.
 Years later they stopped using second-hand newspaper, as it was felt to be unhygienic, but I don’t think it ever did us any harm.
 Looking back, I suppose you could say that this was an early example of recycling.

 Stratford also had a cinema and this was a very large auditorium with tiered seating and a big screen.
 The bottom half was designated as ‘downstairs’ and the upper half was designated as ‘upstairs’.
 Sitting upstairs was slightly more expensive and there were lots of people who did not want to be seen sitting in the cheap seats.
 Mum didn’t take us to the cinema very often as it was quite expensive, but if we did go, she always insisted that we sat ‘upstairs’.
 Before the film would start there was always a clip of a large brass band playing the national anthem ‘God Save the Queen’.
 We would all immediately jump to our feet and stand during the anthem to show our respect for the monarchy.
 I always used to watch that clip and think how funny the band members looked.
-They were all dressed in red uniforms with lots of gold braid but the really amazing thing was that they were all wearing horse helmets, but there was not a horse in sight.
+They were all dressed in red uniforms with masses of gold braid but the really amazing thing was that they were all wearing horse helmets, but there was not a horse in sight.

 Another place in Stratford where we went sometimes was the library, and this was in the Municipal Building in the centre of town.
 To get to the library you walked through a long corridor, which was the Stratford Hall of Remembrance, in honour of all the local men who had died in the war.
 High up on the wall were rows of individual photographs of 129 local men who had been killed in World War I (1914-1918) and a further 55 who had been killed during World War II (1939-1945).